We love working with children from 16 months through young adulthood!

 • Receptive language may also be delayed compared to their peers, when the child has difficulty comprehending speech, following directions, and answering questions.

-• Language Difficulties Related to Autism Spectrum Disorder (ASD)
+• Language Differences Related to Autism Spectrum Disorder (ASD)

-• Social language and play skills are also areas of concern that can be targeted during speech therapy.
+• Social language and play skills are also areas that can be targeted during speech therapy.

 • Articulation Disorders